-- 102.2.9.3.5.3 The HERS Rater agrees to File QA by the Provider's Quality Assurance Designee of a minimum of 20% for twelve (12) months from the date of re-instatement; - 102.2.9.3.5.4 The HERS Rater/RFI agrees to Field QA by the Providers Quality Assurance Designee of a minimum of 5% for twelve (12) months from the date of re-instatement. - 102.2.9.3.5.5 The HERS Rater/RFI meets all other certification requirements. - 102.2.9.4 Rating and Tax Credit Verification recordkeeping.
-Rating Quality Assurance Providers and/or their certified HERS Raters shall maintain the Quality Assurance Data File for each registered rating and tax credit verification for a minimum of three (3) years. - 102.2.9.5 Complaint Response System.
+102.2.9.5 Complaint Response System.
 Each Rating Quality Assurance Provider shall have a system for receiving complaints.
 The Rating Quality Assurance Provider shall respond to and resolve complaints related to ratings, field verification, diagnostic testing services, and reports.
-Rating Quality Assurance Providers shall ensure that HERS Raters inform purchasers and recipients of ratings and field verifications about the complaint system.
-Each Rating Quality Assurance Provider shall retain records of complaints received and responses to complaints for a minimum of three years after the date of the complaint. - 102.2.9.6 Site data collection manual.
-All Rating Quality Assurance Providers shall provide their certified HERS Raters with a manual containing procedures for the on-site collection of data that at a minimum shall include the on-site inspection procedures for minimum rated features for new and existing homes provided in appendix A.
+Rating Quality Assurance Providers shall ensure that Certified HERS Raters inform purchasers and recipients of ratings and field verifications about the complaint system.
+Each Rating Quality Assurance Provider shall retain records of complaints received and responses to complaints for a minimum of three years after the date of the complaint.

+102.2.9.6 Site data collection manual.
+All Rating Quality Assurance Providers shall provide their Certified HERS Raters/RFIs/HERS Modelers with a manual containing procedures for the on-site collection of data that at a minimum shall include the on-site inspection procedures for minimum rated features for new and existing homes provided in appendix A.